Frequently Asked Questions about the 4th of July Celebration 2019

 12. Will the food be safe to eat?

 The food is definitely safe.
 The Navy requires that all vendors be state certified in sanitation, and that their vendor booths and food items are inspected prior to the festival opening (all vendors have provided proof of a current Lake County Food Service Sanitation Certification).
 In addition, vendors must maintain a sanitary work environment, an approved sanitation wash station and show proper cooking techniques for their product.
-Finally, there is a Navy Preventative Medicine Representative that will inspect all vendors on both days of the festival.
+Finally, there is a Navy Preventative Medicine Representative that will inspect all vendors of the festival.
 Also, the MWR Department will provide refrigeration for vendor foods prior to cooking.

 We are planning to have an ATM on the field.
 However, guests are encouraged to plan ahead by bringing cash.
 Some areas on the field will only accept cash.